smtwkla/AWS_Console/README.md

 # AWS_Console
-Console to Manage AWS Resource Usage
+Console to Manage AWS Resource Usage.

+Can turn on / turn off EC2 instances.